 - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

 - Taking action to enable all children to have the best outcomes.

 To ensure we all understand our responsibilities, all staff, including Governors undertake annual safeguarding training.
 The Designated Safeguarding Lead (DSL) for the school is Miss McGuigan.
-The Deputy Designated Safeguarding Leads (DDSL) are Mrs Howell, Mrs Croxford and Mrs Dougal.
+The Deputy Designated Safeguarding Leads (DDSL) are Mrs Howell, Mrs Croxford and Ms Britten.

 Our school adapts an open and accepting attitude towards children as part of its responsibility for pastoral care.
 All staff encourage children and parents to feel free to talk about any concerns and to see school as a safe place when there are difficulties.
 Children’s fears and concerns are taken seriously and children are encouraged to seek help from members of staff.
 Children can also use the ‘worry box or monster’ located in their classroom if they feel they cannot directly approach a member of staff.

 It is of high importance to us that we: